-The programs include The Science Behind Drugs, Puberty I, and Human Reproduction & Embryology, and the Science Behind Drugs.
+In 5th grade, students participate in the Puberty 1-Female or Puberty 1- Male, Human Reproduction & Embryology, and the Science Behind Drugs.
 The Science Behind Drugs helps students make healthy choices to lead a drug-free life.
 Students will learn how drugs affect the body systems, especially the brain, which can lead to addiction.
 Students will also learn refusal skills to arm them with tools to help them make positive decisions regarding drug use.
-Puberty 1-Female or Puberty 1- Male programs recognize the significance of physical body changes that occur during puberty and encourages students to maintain a healthy body image, showing respect for others and self-esteem are also emphasized.
-Human Reproduction & Embryology teaches students about the functions of the reproductive system, which is one of the body systems studied in fifth grade.
-The program also includes the development of a fetus from conception to birth.
+Puberty 1-Female or Puberty 1- Male programs recognize the significance of physical body changes that occur during puberty and encourages students to maintain a healthy body image.
+Showing respect for others and self-esteem are also emphasized.
+Human Reproduction & Embryology teaches students about the functions of the reproductive system and includes the development of a fetus from conception to birth.

 The Illinois Learning Standards in science emphasize a more engaged, hands-on science education that aims to give students a deeper understanding of the core concepts in science and engineering as well as practice applying those concepts –linking knowledge and real-world skills.